kazcare/quizalanche/README.md

 # **Quiz-a-lanche**
 ## Overview

+This is a *science quiz* game, which is very **easy to use**.
+I does not have too many buttons which makes it easy to use nor even an novice.

-This is a science quiz game, which currently have 15 questions to answer and scores when users answer those questions.
+It currently has 15 questions to answer .
 Questions are related to different fields of science.

 The oroginal look was planned according to the following wireframes.